frequently asked questions

 Parents - wondering how to be the best supervisor you can be?
 Our blog on being a better supervisor can help you guide a new driver to becoming safe, confident and independent behind the wheel.

 What is the Graduated Licensing Program (GLP)?

 The Graduated Licensing Program (GLP) was introduced in British Columbia in 1998.
 New drivers start by obtaining a Class 7L (learners) on or after their 16th birthday by passing a knowledge and vision screening test at an ICBC driver licensing office.
 After a minimum 1 year of practice with a qualified supervisor, L drivers can take their first road test.
-After successfully passing the road test, L drivers are issued a Class 7N (novice) license.
-After 2 years of safe driving, N drivers can take their Class 5 road test and upon successful completion, receive a full privilege Class 5 license.
+After successfully passing the road test, L drivers are issued a Class 7N (novice) licence.
+After 2 years of safe driving, N drivers can take their Class 5 road test and upon successful completion, receive a full privilege Class 5 licence.
 No more Graduated Licensing restrictions, tests or L and N signs!

 N drivers may even be able to take their Class 5 road test after only 18 months, if they’ve taken an ICBC approved (GLP) driver training course during the L stage and met all other requirements (not at-fault accidents, tickets or driving prohibitions).